MEDITATION with Helen Booth

 Please contact email@example.com or call 905 988 9009 to reserve your space

-Our OWN Meditation classes are taught by Sandra Edgar.
-If you are interested in joining a class please contact email@example.com.
+Our OWN Meditation classes are taught by Sandra Edgar, Helen Booth and Kathryn Richmond.
+If you are interested in joining a class please contact firstname.lastname@example.org.
 Pre-registration is required.
 Once we have a 6 student minimum the class will run.
 Sign up today!

 “The meditation I am talking about is not a meditation on something: rather, it is a state of meditation.
 So this is what I mean when I am talking to you about meditation as a state.
 Meditation does not mean remembering someone.
 Meditation means to drop everything which is in one’s memory and to come to a state where only consciousness remains, where only awareness remains.